Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Boundary components of

 Otherwise there is a smallest $t_0 > 0$ so that $E_{t_0}$ does not intersect $C$.
 Notice that $E_{t_0}$ intersects $U$.
 This can only happen if $E_{t_0} \cap U = \beta$ is a corner of $C$.
 Consider the next element $D$ of $\cC$ which also has a corner $\beta$.
-It could be that $\beta$ is not a pivot, hence $C, D$ are adjacent along a stable leaf (which is $\wls(\beta)$).
-In that case for any $t > t_0$ sufficiently close to $t_0$ then $E_t$ intersects $D$, and hence $L$, and $L \cap E_t = \eta'$ has an ideal point which is the negative ideal point of $E_t \cap U$.
+It could be that $\beta$ is not a hinge, hence $C, D$ are adjacent along a stable leaf (which is $\wls(\beta)$).
+In that case for any $t > t_0$ sufficiently close to $t_0$ then $E_t$ intersects $D$, and hence $H$, and $H \cap E_t = \eta'$ has an ideal point which is the negative ideal point of $E_t \cap U$.
 In this case we restart the analysis with the element $D$ of $\cC$ instead of $C$.
-Otherwise $\beta$ is a pivot.
+Otherwise $\beta$ is a hinge.
 But the same conclusion happens.

-The leaf $U$ can intersect at most one pivot, and the number of corners in $U$ until hitting a pivot is bounded.
+The leaf $U$ can intersect at most one hinge, and the number of corners in $U$ until hitting a hinge is finite.
 This implies the result of the lemma. \end{proof}

 Notice that the result only holds for those $U$ which are part of boundary of the elements of $\cC$.
-For an unstable leaf $Z$ intersecting the interior of one of those elements, the result is most likely not true.
+For an unstable leaf $X$ intersecting the interior of one of those elements, the result will follow from the Main theorem, but it needs the atoroidal hypothesis.

-\begin{proposition} Let $W$ be a boundary component of $\V$, then $W$ is a properly embedded plane transverse to $\wls$.
-In addition the leaf space of $\wls \cap W$ is the reals. \end{proposition}
+\begin{proposition} Let $H$ be a boundary component of $\V$, then $H$ is a properly embedded plane transverse to $\wls$.
+In addition the leaf space of $\wls \cap H$ is the reals. \end{proposition}

 \begin{proof} This result is reminiscent of Lemma \ref{band2}.
-But here we do not know a priori what are the ideal points of intersections of $W$ with leaves of $\wls$, in particular that they follow the negative ideal points of intersections of some fixed unstable leaves with varying stable leaves.
+But here we do not know a priori what are the ideal points of intersections of $H$ with leaves of $\wls$, in particular that they follow the negative ideal points of intersections of some fixed unstable leaves with varying stable leaves.
 This makes this proof more involved.